Disconatis: Description

 Disconatis is a long-bodied genus with up to 152 segments and 22–80 pairs of elytra which are small and translucent; the first pair are much larger than the following elytra.
 The lateral antennae are inserted ventral to the median antenna.
 The notopodium is vestigial and notochaetae are absent.
-The neuropodium is rounded and the neurochaetae are uinidentate but have serrations on the convex side.
+The neuropodium is rounded and the neurochaetae are unidentate but have serrations on the convex side.

 Biology and ecology

 Both known species of Disconatis are commensal, with each species living in the tubes of marine annelids in a different family: Arenicolidae and Maldanidae.